ethereum/web3.py/docs/internals.rst

 .. py:class:: web3.providers.persistent.request_processor.RequestProcessor

 The ``RequestProcessor`` class is responsible for the storing and syncing up of asynchronous requests to responses for a ``PersistentConnectionProvider``.
-The best example of one such provider is the :class:`~web3.providers.persistent.WebsocketProviderV2`.
-In order to send a websocket message and receive a response to that particular request, ``PersistentConnectionProvider`` instances have to match request *id* values to response *id* values coming back from the websocket connection.
+The :class:`~web3.providers.persistent.WebsocketProvider` and the :class:`~web3.providers.persistent.AsyncIPCProvider` are two persistent connection providers.
+In order to send a request and receive a response to that same request, ``PersistentConnectionProvider`` instances have to match request *id* values to response *id* values coming back from the socket connection.
 Any provider that does not adhere to the `JSON-RPC 2.0 specification <https://www.jsonrpc.org/specification>`_ in this way will not work with ``PersistentConnectionProvider`` instances.
 The specifics of how the request processor handles this are outlined below.